 - Once the application is open on your device, tap the Get Started button.

-- You will be prompted for a PIN that will be used in the future to protect your information — type it twice for verification.
+- You’ll then be given the choice of setting up the app using iris or fingerprint scanning or a PIN only.
+When selecting PIN only, you’ll be prompted to input a four-digit PIN that will be used in the future to protect your information — type it twice for verification.

-- Follow the instructions onscreen to complete setup and agree to any terms and conditions.
+- Follow the instructions on-screen to scan your card, complete setup, and agree to any terms and conditions.
+You can also add your card manually.

 How do I add Samsung Pay to my smartwatch?